 As we mentioned above, cutting expenses is one of the “classic” solutions to a budget shortfall.
 However, if there’s a service you know you want to keep, it might just be worth trying to cancel it anyway.

 With this idea, it’s usually best to call the service provider if at all possible.
 Just say that you want to cancel your service and would like to discuss this further; often, you will be referred to special department, who are empowered to offer you deals that encourage you to stay.
 At this point, try to emphasize any difficulties you have had with the service.
 For example, if you are trying to get a better deal on your broadband, mention frequent drop-outs or connection issues; often, agents are empowered to offer even more significant discounts to customers who have experienced legitimate issues with the service.
+If you are looking to get the best broadband in your area, there are some helpful suggestions here.

 With online-based services (such as streaming sites), you may not be able to call to request a cancellation.
 However, the same idea usually applies.
 Simply request to cancel the service via your account and, more often than not, you’ll be directed to a page that offers a reduction on your usual monthly fee.